Paediatric diabetes team - healthy eating and healthy lifestyle

-The paediatric diabetes dietitians at Mid Yorkshire NHS Hospitals Trust provide support to children and young people under the care of the diabetes team.
+The paediatric diabetes dietitians at Mid Yorkshire Teaching NHS Trust provide support to children and young people under the care of the diabetes team.

 The diet for diabetes is not a special diet, it is a healthy diet that all your family and friends can enjoy.

 Dietitians work at all three of our hospitals:

 There is a community service across NHS Wakefield and the north area of NHS Kirklees.
 We visit homes, see you in outpatients, can join the Specialist Nurses and Consultants in clinics and visit schools.

 Children require a varied and balanced diet to provide energy and nutrients for growth, development and activity and to be a healthy weight and keep them healthy.

 The Eatwell Guide shows how much of what we eat overall should come from each food group to achieve a healthy, balanced diet.

 Find out about the benefits of the different foods groups and advice on healthy eating and lifestyle on their webpage.

 BDA is the professional association for UK dietitians and they provide easy to read food fact sheets on different topics.

 Let’s get cooking has fantastic tips on cooking on a budget and recipes.